JacobGuld/StudyBot/README.md

 - [Inital Run](#Initial-Run)
 - [Features](#Features)

+## Features

+### Keeps track of voice channels

+   The bot will keep your discord server clean.
+By joining the general voice chat, a member will create a new voicehannel.
+   The member will be moved to this voice channel.
+   Empty voice channels will be deleted, keeping the server clean.

+### Polls

+   The bot will allow members to create polls, with upto 10 vote options.
+   The bot will create reactions, responding to the vote options.

+   To keep the server clean, all polls will be posted in the \#Vote channel.

+### Update configs

+   The bot enables **Admins** to update channel id´s and what prefix the StudyBot will recognize, without entering the config files.

+### Register absence

+   The bot enables members to announce absence, with proper information, to other group members.

 ## Discord Server Template

    The StudyBot requires the use of a specific Server template.
 This template will be applied to the discord server during the setup process.